intentionally-left-nil/lvm-autosnap/README.md

 - Empty values are typically falsey, and `1` is typically truthy
 - IFS needs to be manually set & reset for every function that uses it

+## Running the code

+It's suggested to use a vm.
+You can cd to the `e2e` directory and run `sudo ./setup.sh` to create the vm.
+Inside the vm, copy over the files, (using rsync, see the setup.sh script for an example), then run `rm *.zst; makepkg -c -C -S -i -p PKGBUILD.dev` to install the package

 ## Unit testing

 Unit tests can be run locally by cd'ing to the project directory, and then running `./test/bats/bin/bats test/`